 Wendy Ives grew up in her mother’s art studio, learning the 6 elements of design.
 She would come home from school, (beginning in nursery school at the age of 3 and continuing up through adulthood) and sit in the strategically placed chair, to look at her mother’s day’s work and discuss art.
 Most children would play, eat cookies and/ or watch television before homework.
 She was learning to critique her mother’s paintings, learn about her studies with modern painting masters, eat dinner, and then have a mechanical drawing lesson from her father, before a little tv and then bed.
 Visiting art museums in NYC was a regular event, with her mother as docent, who knows all the details of each work of art on display.

 “I learned about hanging art, gallery flow, and art itself by being immersed in the selling of my mother’s art.
-We were on the streets and in galleries around New York City and on Long Island.
+We were on NYC streets, Soho galleries, and galleries around New York City and on Long Island.
 This was my non-traditional art school.”

 “When I first saw Turkish felt masters demonstrating felting in their booth at a festival, I instantly knew I found my medium.
 Their naturally colored fibers were like a narcotic to me, drawing me in and not letting go.
 When I work, I enter another world, transposing my inner thoughts into the felt.
 I am compelled to create beauty.
 It’s my reason for being.
 It’s a zone of bliss, determination, and drive, which doesn’t end with a completed piece.
 I get great emotional satisfaction from showing my work and explaining it to others.
 Seeing their reactions and deep emotional responses, which range from joy, sadness, realization, and understanding amazes me.
 Laughing, crying, and awe all in one viewing.
 The pieces radiate out the energy that I put into them.”